Field Work Term FAQs

 FWT staff members are here to help students prepare a resume, apply to advertised positions, or develop their own FWT opportunity with a site that has not worked with Bennington before.
 Even if a student does not have a lot of work experience, securing a good internship is very possible with the proper preparation.

 Students are responsible for researching topics related to travel abroad, and to plan accordingly: research the destination, review US State Department travel advisories, remain up-to-date on visa regulations for your destinations, and double-check all credentials and paperwork before departure.
+International students wishing to complete FWT outside the U.S. are also strongly encouraged to speak with International Student Services to discuss potential concerns related to re-entry into the US.

 Yes.
 Eligible students can apply to spend one FWT pursuing an independent project.
 Independent Study is available to students who have completed at least four terms, are in good academic standing, and submit an approved proposal.
 Independent study is generally used by juniors or seniors delving into a thesis or project that is part of their advanced work.
 Students interested in pursuing an Independent Study should review the requirements and meet with a staff member to discuss.